 The larger the exit pupil in binoculars, the brighter the displayed image appears and the better the binoculars perform when used low light conditions.

-Where the exit pupil appears, this distance is called eye relief.
+The distance where the exit pupil appears is called eye relief.
 If the exit pupil lies exactly on the pupil of the observer’s eye, then the projected image can be perceived in its entirety.

 The size of the exit pupil, ie the diameter of the light beam emerging at the eyepiece, is directly related to the optical specifications of the instrument.
 It can be calculated by dividing the objective lens diameter by the magnification.